hmxsqaq/Graphics-TinyRenderer/README.md

 #### Rasterization

+This is the most common way to draw a triangle nowadays, which is efficient.
+Its core idea is to:

-Iterate through all pixels of a bounding box and check whether a point belongs a 2D triangle.
+> Iterate through all pixels of a bounding box and check whether a point belongs a 2D triangle.

 There are two ways to check whether a point belongs a 2D triangle.